skrusche63/shopify-insight/src/main/scala/de/kp/shopify/insight/prepare/README.md

 ## Prepare Subsystem

-The *prepare* phase follows the initial *collect* phase and analyzes the purchase history of a certain period of time under multiple perspectives.
+The *prepare* phase follows the initial *collect* phase and is the first phase of the customer science process defined by Shopifyinsight.

 While data collection is repeatedly applied on a weekly or monthly base, data preparation is an on-demand task, that should be performed if prior analysis results no longer describe